It is a cramped little state with no foreign policy,

 Email Poem |

-Analysis and Comments on Shame
+Comments, Analysis, and Meaning on Shame

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Shame here.